Holomorphic parabolic geometries on smooth projective varieties: Brackets of vector fields

 If \(\Omega\) is a K\"ahler form, clearly \( \sesq{\lambda}{\lambda}\wedge\Omega^{n-p}\ge 0 \) for any \(\lambda\), with equality just when \(\lambda=0\).

 A subsheaf \(\vb{V} \subset TM\) is \emph{bracket closed} if the Lie bracket of any two local sections is a local section. \begin{theorem}[Demailly \cite{Demailly:2002}] Suppose that \(L \to M\) is a holomorphic line bundle on a compact \Kaehler manifold \(M\) with \Kaehler form \(\Omega\), and \(L\) has a singular Hermitian metric with Chern connection \(\nabla\).
 Suppose that \(\lambda\) is a holomorphic differential form valued in \(L\).
+Let \(\vb{V} \subset TM\) be the subsheaf of holomorphic tangent vector fields \(X\) on \(M\) so that \(X \hook \lambda=0\).
 Then